Home Compare AMH vs REG

 American Homes 4 Rent vs Regency Centers: Which Stock Looks Stronger in 2026?

-Regency Centers holds the cleaner structural position, with the lead spread across profitability and stability.
+Regency Centers holds the cleaner structural position, with growth as the main driver and profitability adding further support.
 The market setup broadly confirms the structural lead — Regency Centers holds the more constructive position.
 That puts structure and market broadly in agreement — Regency Centers's lead looks more confirmed than conflicted.

 Trajectory Similarity